eclipse/xacc/docs/source/plugins.rst

 the source code for these functions can be converted to a string with the ``inspect`` module, and compiled with this PyXACCCompiler implementation.

-The PyXACC Antlr grammar also defines an ``xacc()`` instruction, which takes as its first argument the name of the IRGenerator you would like to use to generate the function.
-This argument can be followed by any key-value arguments.
+The PyXACC Antlr grammar also defines syntax for generating XACC ``IR`` function instances using any of the installed and available XACC ``IRGenerator`` interfaces.

-Imagine we have an IRGenerator that produces a UCCSD circuit based on the number of qubits and electrons in the problem.
+Imagine we have an ``IRGenerator`` that produces a UCCSD circuit based on the number of qubits and electrons in the problem.
 We could define a Python function like this to create this circuit (instead of arduously typing out all the instructions)

 .. code::

    def uccsd(buffer, *args):
-      xacc(uccsd, n_qubits=4, n_electrons=2)
+      uccsd(n_qubits=4, n_electrons=2)
       Measure(0,0)

-The above code would generate the a UCCSD circuit on 4 qubits and 2 fermions and measure the first qubit, giving an estimated expectation value with respect to the ``Z`` operator for Hamiltonian term ``<Z0>``.
+The above code would generate the UCCSD circuit on 4 qubits and 2 fermions and measure the first qubit, giving an estimated expectation value with respect to the ``Z`` operator for Hamiltonian term ``<Z0>``.